Traditional Bachelor of Science in Nursing (TBSN)

 - Achievement of an overall GPA of 3.0 for liberal arts courses through your fourth semester.

-- Achievement of an overall GPA of 3.0 in Anderson's four pre-nursing science courses:
+- Achievement of an overall GPA of 3.0 in all science courses, including Anderson's four pre-nursing science courses:

 - CHE 105 Essentials of General, Organic & Biochemistry